Technologicat/unpythonic/README.md

  - [Batteries for functools](#batteries-for-functools): `memoize`, `curry`, `compose`
  - [Batteries for itertools](#batteries-for-itertools): Racket-style multi-input `foldl`, `foldr`; uniqification, flattening
  - [Functional update, sequence shadowing](#functional-update-sequence-shadowing): like ``collections.ChainMap``, but for sequences
- - [Nondeterministic evaluation](#nondeterministic-evaluation): a tuple comprehension with multiple body expressions
+ - [Nondeterministic evaluation](#nondeterministic-evaluation): `forall`, a tuple comprehension with multiple body expressions
  - [`cons` and friends](#cons-and-friends)
  - [``def`` as a code block: ``@call``](#def-as-a-code-block-call): run a block of code immediately, in a new lexical scope